 At Castlewood we were planning to repaint the exterior.
 The interior of the unisex bathroom has been done.
 The fence along Greenbriar just needs painting.

+The board has been considering adding playground equipment as an enhancement to Castlewood Park.
+Wes presented one layout from a potential vendor which was discussed with all attendees.
+This layout included 6 climbing structures, eight raised platforms, a stairway, a single 6’ slide, a double 3’ slide, and activity centers at ground level over a 47ft x 30ft fall zone area with an estimated cost of less than $48000.
+Reception by the attending home owners was positive.
+Additional vendors will be sought to understand options and costs.
 Jim motioned and Stan Faber seconded to have a playground structure installed in the Castlewood Park with a budget up to $50,000.

 Jim mentioned the Castlewood Park Parking Lot needs reworked.
 Jim also plans to add sand to the sandbox in the Applewood Park.